Who is Responsible for Wildlife?

 The Iowa DNR, CCB’s, Natural Resources Conservation Service, and private consulting businesses can help landowners with programs that protect and/or enhance wildlife habitat.

-- Iowa Department of Natural Resources: Wildlife Landowner Assistance – Information about programs available to landowners that protect and/or enhance wildlife.
+- Iowa DNR: Wildlife Landowner Assistance – Information about programs available to landowners that protect and/or enhance wildlife.

-- Iowa NRCS: Programs – Information about programs available to landowners that protect and/or enhance wildlife.
+- Iowa Natural Resources Conservation Service (NRCS): Programs – Information about programs available to landowners that protect and/or enhance wildlife.

 You can become active politically to support wildlife.